-Interest income, loan servicing fees, customer service fees and charges and ancillary income related to the Bank's deposits and lending activities are accrued as earned.
+Interest income, loan servicing fees, and ancillary income related to the Bank's lending and investment activities are accrued as earned.
+Revenue recognition related to contracts with customers is described in Footnote 24, Revenue from Contracts with Customers.

 Earnings Per Share